Categories

 MOTIVATION

 More specific contexts are a way to delay design choices.
 For example it seems premature to decide what a list should return in scalar context - a reference to the list would preserve all information, but isn't very useful in numeric comparisons.
+On the other hand a string representation might be most useful for debugging purposes.
 So every possible choice disappoints somebody.

-With more specific context you don't need to make this choice - it returns some sensible default, and all operators that don't like this choice can simply propagate a more specific context.
+With more specific context you don't need to make this choice - it returns some sensible default, and all operators that don't like this choice can simply evaluate the object a more specific context.